decretist/Dissertation/Chapter3/chapter3.md

-Noonan did leave open one affirmative possibility, that a Gratian who was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("magister Walfredus", "Gratianus", and "Moysis", in that order)[^31] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian as the one responsible for the *Decretum*.[^32]
+Noonan did leave open one affirmative possibility, that a Gratian who was recorded as having participated in an 1143 case in Venice as one of three legal consultants ("magister Walfredus," "Gratianus," and "Moysis," in that order)[^31] advising a three-judge panel presided over by a papal legate, Cardinal Goizo, might be the same Gratian as the one responsible for the *Decretum*.[^32]